-- IESCO should obtain formal allotment letter from concerned authorities for the allocation of land. - Operation of project vehicles and construction machinery outside the RoW will be avoided.
-Attempts will be made to use existing katcha tracks to access the transmission line corridor/pole locations.
+- IESCO has already taken over the land. - Operation of project vehicles and construction machinery outside the RoW will be avoided.
+Attempts will be made to use existing roads to access the transmission line corridor/pole locations.
 Damage to flora will be compensated by implementation of the plantation plan.